ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 Due to the deterministic custody functions, a node knows exactly what a peer should be able to respond to.
 In the event that a peer does not respond to samples of their custodied rows/columns, a node may downscore or disconnect from a peer.

 ## Reconstruction and cross-seeding

-If a node fails to get a column on the column subnet, a node can also utilize the Req/Resp message to query the missing column from other peers.

 If the node obtains 50%+ of all the columns, it SHOULD reconstruct the full data matrix via `recover_matrix` helper.
 Nodes MAY delay this reconstruction allowing time for other columns to arrive over the network.
 If delaying reconstruction, nodes may use a random delay in order to desynchronize reconstruction among nodes, thus reducing overall CPU load.